blockbridge/blockbridge-kb/guide/vmware/index.md

 alt="Blockbridge screenshot showing flyout menu of a storage service" %}

-In the "Create Initiator Profile" dialog that opens, enter a CHAP username (here, "esx\@vmw") and a CHAP secret, with confirmation.
+In the "Create Initiator Profile" dialog that opens, enter a CHAP username (here, "esx@vmw") and a CHAP secret, with confirmation.

 {% include img.html align="center" max-width="90%" file="image17.jpg"
 alt="Blockbridge screenshot showing create initiator profile modal" %}

 You will need the iSCSI IQN from the iSCSI adapter in each ESXi host.

-Find it under Host -\> Configure -\> Storage/Storage Adapters in the vSphere GUI.
+{% include gui.html app="VMware" content="Host -\> Configure -\> Storage/Storage Adapters -> IQN" %}

 Paste each host's IQN into the "Permitted Initiators" section of the dialog then click "create".

 {% include img.html align="center" max-width="90%" file="image18.jpg"
 alt="VMware screenshot showing where to find the iSCSI initiator IQN" %}